 Tucker Theater

-Designed by the Boller Brothers of Kansas City, this modern show house was created for $60,000 and opened on September 28th, 1921.
+Originally the 300-seat Photoplay Theater.
+It was remodeled and enlarged to the plans of architectural firm Boller Brothers of Kansas City.
+This modern show house was created for $60,000 and opened on September 28, 1921.
 The beautiful brick structure was thoroughly modern and up-to-date in every respect.

 The theater had a large foyer and lobby, modern dressing rooms, ample balcony, and a stage large enough to accommodate any show from one of the big circuits.
 Also included were two Powers projectors and a ventilating and heating system (both of which were quite novel at the time).